 Any vehicle parked illegally or overnight due to mechanical problems must be reported immediately to Public Safety day or night.
 Failure to follow this procedure will result in your vehicle being subject to towing as well as receiving the appropriate citation(s).

 Community members may not park/leave/store vehicles or boats on campus during the summer vacation period.
 Abandoned vehicles will be impounded.

 Towing of Vehicles

-Public Safety reserves the right to tow vehicles which may cause problems in emergency situations, such as vehicles parked in fire lanes or by fire hydrants and vehicles blocking building entrances.
-Other situations for towing vehicles may include, but are not limited to: posted reserved areas, handicapped areas, vehicles parked off the road or not in parking areas.
+Public Safety reserves the right to tow vehicles that may cause problems in emergency situations, such as vehicles parked in fire lanes or by fire hydrants and vehicles blocking building entrances.
+Other situations for towing vehicles may include, but are not limited to: posted reserved areas, handicapped areas, vehicles parked off the road, or not in parking areas.
 All abandoned vehicles are subject to towing at the owner’s expense.
 An abandoned vehicle is a vehicle parked in one location without authorization for more than 48 hours.
 Also, vehicles not in operational condition are considered abandoned.